mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/tutorials/onboarding-offboarding/index.md

 - Some familiarity with [Kubernetes role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) principles.
 - A configured [group](https://docs.d2iq.com/ksphere/kommander/1.2/operations/identity-providers/) in Kommander.

-## Giving access to a certain group
+## Give access to a certain group

 You can give access for a group to certain objects by creating policies that bind that group to a role.
 You can use roles available by default such as _View Role_ or create custom fine-grained roles fitting your use-cases.

 You can use the Kommander UI or the `kubectl` CLI to create policies, as explained in the [role-based access control configuration tutorial](https://docs.d2iq.com/ksphere/kommander/1.2/tutorials/configure-rbac/).
-This tutorial will explain you how to offer a certain access to a given group.
+This tutorial explains you how to offer a certain access to a given group.

-## Adding and removing a member to a group
+## Add and remove a member to a group

 Everything related to members happens in the Identity Providers section of Kommander.